CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Priority-Signs.md

 Bulk applicators:

-> These apply customisations along the highlighted route, which is shown as soon as you press `Shift` key (so you can
+> These apply customizations along the highlighted route, which is shown as soon as you press `Shift` key (so you can
 > check the route before clicking).

 * `Shift`+`Click a segment` - apply priority signs to junctions along the route
     * Repeat the shortcut to cycle through various configurations of priority signs
 * `Ctrl`+`Click a junction` - apply [](High-Priority-Roads.md) policies to that junction
-    * Use the shortcut a second time to remove the customisations
+    * Use the shortcut a second time to remove the customizations
 * `Ctrl`+`Shift`+`Click a segment` - depends on the route:
     * If route is a roundabout (loop of one-way roads) or semi-roundabout:
         * Applies [](Roundabout-Policies.md)
     * If not a roundabout:
         * Applies [](High-Priority-Roads.md) policies
         * If a junction on roundabout is encountered, that junction will have [](Roundabout-Policies.md) applied
-    * Use the shortcut a second time to remove the customisations
+    * Use the shortcut a second time to remove the customizations

 Camera: